Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 The result of this is that the order in which reactions will start is non-deterministic and unknown.
 This is the original semantics of Join Calculus.
-If the priority of certain reactions is important for a particular application, it is the programmer's task to design the "chemical laws" in such a way that those reactions start in the desired order.
+If the priority of certain reactions is important for a particular application, it is the programmer's task to design the “chemical laws” in such a way that those reactions start in the desired order.

 ## Summary so far